 As an independent institution Lithuanian State Institute of Physical Education was founded after the Second World War in 1945.
 The Institute was settled in the premises of the former Physical Education Palace built in 1934.
 Starting with the enrolment of 100 students, the Institute has developed and expanded over the years and decades into an institution with over 2500 students.
 In 2012 it was renamed into Lithuanian Sports University.

 The LSU has always been and remains to be an important centre of sports science and a fosterer of physical education and sports values and traditions in Lithuania.
 Since its foundation the institution has trained over 13 000 teachers of physical education, sports coaches, physiotherapists, tourism and sport managers and other qualified specialists.
 Many distinguished scholars, world-known coaches, prominent sports and public figures have graduated from the Academy.
 A great number of LSU graduates have become champions and prize-winners of the Olympic Games, world and European championships, among them are the twice European boxing champion Algirdas ocikas, the winner of the Olympic gold medal and world basketball champion Modestas Paulauskas, the winners of the Olympic gold medals Voldemaras Chomicius, Rimantas Kurtinaitis, and Virgilijus Alekna.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Lithuanian Sports University!
+Some of these might help you to study for a Master at Lithuanian Sports University!